confluentinc/schema-registry/docs/connect.rst

   * Importance: low

 ``key.subject.name.strategy``
   Determines how to construct the subject name under which the key schema is registered with the schema registry.

+  Any implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` can be specified.
 By default, <topic>-key is used as subject.

   * Type: class
   * Default: class io.confluent.kafka.serializers.subject.TopicNameStrategy
   * Importance: medium

 ``value.subject.name.strategy``
   Determines how to construct the subject name under which the value schema is registered with the schema registry.

+  Any implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` can be specified.
 By default, <topic>-value is used as subject.

   * Type: class
   * Default: class io.confluent.kafka.serializers.subject.TopicNameStrategy
   * Importance: medium

 ``basic.auth.credentials.source``
-  Specify how to pick the credentials for Basic uth header.
+  Specify how to pick the credentials for Basic Auth header.
 The supported values are URL, USER_INFO and SASL_INHERIT

   * Type: string
   * Default: "URL"